tylerhenderson03/Blackjack/README.md

 Thresholds and map()’s:

-•	Threshold for acceleration around 80-90
+•	Threshold for acceleration to measure when game should end

 •	No mapping, the outputs will be based solely on outcomes of the game